gthiveux/sec-sdk/README.md

 		}
 	}

-By looking at the code we can see that in the *accept method*, the JSON object received expects a message parameter which will be parsed as a String and concatenated to our hardcoded "Hello World! " string.
+By looking at the code we can see that in the *accept method*, the received JSON object expects a message parameter which will be parsed as a String and concatenated to our hardcoded "Hello World! " string.
-We will then create a JSONObject and add this string as a property and finally run the setData method of the response object.
+We will then create a JSONObject and add this string as a property and finally run the *setData method* of the response object.
-The GPH will take care of calling the getReponse method and sending back the information to the manager on the configured port.
+The GPH will take care of calling the *getReponse method* and sending back the information to the manager on the configured port.

-It is important to mention that the accept method receives another parameter (configPath).
+It is important to mention that the *accept method* receives another parameter (configPath).
 This string is the configuration path.

 ##Testing the Adapter

 Testing the adapter is quite simple.
-Simply run the **HelloWorldHandler** or package everything in a runnable jar file and run the jar file.
+Simply run the **HelloWorldHandler** or package everything in a runnable jar file and run it.
-When started the Adapter will look into the "**configFiles**" folder and get the config file for the handler.
+When started, the Adapter will look into the "**configFiles**" folder and get the config file for the handler.
 To obtain a JSONObject response with a message property containing "Hello World! we are online!" the body of the POST should look like this :

 	{